You've asked, we've answered.

 - Citations & Congruence: Citation placement, formatting, and congruence with reference list.

-- Tables & Figures: Content, placement, formatting, citing, numbering, and permissions for tables and figures (if applicable).
+- Tables & Figures: Content, placement, formatting, citing, numbering, and permissions (if applicable).

 - Line Read: Mechanics of style (punctuation, spelling, capitalization, italics, abbreviations, numbers, metrication, mathematical copy), grammar and usage, writing style (continuity, tone, smoothness, word choice, bias), ethical compliance.